elacin/flatMap-2014-talk/slides/0_intro.md

 - unhappy with technology

 <aside class="notes">
-will give a short overview, technical reasons why we wanted to do something
+<br/>will give a short overview, technical reasons why we wanted to do something
 <br/>two main observations
+<br/>unhappy: wont complain too much, should be well known.
 </aside>

 ---